 Humans are creatures of passion.
 Emotions are constantly arising within us, influencing our moods and actions, and then passing away.
 Think of the strongest emotions you’ve felt in the past month, and then imagine how powerful your child’s emotions are, given his inexperience and intellectual immaturity.
 Kids are swept with passionate feelings many times a day.

 They need their parents to help them learn to navigate this world of emotion, so that they don’t get swamped by its intensity.
-Most of the time, when children (and adults) feel their emotions are understood and accepted, the feelings lose their charge and begin to dissipate.
+Most of the time, when children (and adults) feel their emotions are understood, they are able to accept and feel them.
+The "message" is delivered.
+After this, the emotions lose their charge and begin to dissipate.
 We don’t have to act on those emotions, or even to like them.
 We merely have to acknowledge their presence, and they begin to evaporate.

 Repressed feelings, on the other hand, don't fade away.
 We carry them with us.
 Repressed feelings are trapped and looking for a way out.
 Because they aren't under conscious control, they pop out unmodulated, when a preschooler socks her sister, or a seven year old has nightmares, or an eleven year develops a nervous tic.

 So our empathy -- our acceptance of our children's emotions -- teaches them that their emotional life is not dangerous, is not shameful, and in fact is universal and manageable.
-Everyone has felt this feeling, there’s even a name for it!
+Everyone has felt this feeling; there’s even a name for it!
 The child feels understood and accepted.
 They learn that they aren’t left all alone to cope with the crush of those powerful emotions.
+It's safe to feel them, which is the first step to working them through, and learning to manage them.
+So empathy is the foundation of emotional intelligence.

 What Empathy Isn’t: